littlebits/www-developers/views/cloud-api-spec.md

 ### POST
 ```
 ? amount
-  | <Integer:Range:0-1023>       –––– an absolute value within the DAC range
+  | <Int:Range:0-1023>       –––– an absolute value within the DAC range
-  | <IntegerString:Range:0-100%> –––– a percentage of the DAC range
+  | <IntStr:Range:0-100%> –––– a percentage of the DAC range
-  | <String:Level>               –––– a labeled 'level' of the DAC range
+  | <Str:Level>               –––– a labeled 'level' of the DAC range
                                     - Levels: 'active', 'idle'
   – default: 'active'

 ? duration_ms:
-  | <Integer>                    –––– output will be sustained for given milliseconds
+  | <Int>                    –––– output will be sustained for given milliseconds
                                     – if the duration_ms is < 0 it is floored to 0
   - default: 500
 ```